-• Reduce air and noise pollution.
+Reduce air and noise pollution.

-By 2003 we will develop key components of the Council's Air Quality Management Plan, in particular the promotion of low emission vehicles, the joint-Borough emission testing scheme and an improved monitoring network.

-By 2003 we will develop a local strategy to reduce transport noise, taking account of the growth of the '24 hour city'.
+- By 2003 we will develop key components of the Council's Air Quality Management Plan, in particular the promotion of low emission vehicles, the joint-Borough emission testing scheme and an improved monitoring network. - By 2003 we will develop a local strategy to reduce transport noise, taking account of the growth of the '24 hour city'.

-- Reduce the amount of traffic using Kensington & Chelsea's roads. - By 2003 we will develop a public transport accessibility model for the Borough to help identify areas poorly served by public transport.
+Reduce the amount of traffic using Kensington and Chelsea's roads.

+- By 2003 we will develop a public transport accessibility model for the Borough to help identify areas poorly served by public transport. - By 2003 we will review the effectiveness of on-street parking enforcement and develop a new resident's parking permit system. - By 2003 we will conduct a feasibility study into the provision of a school bus service.

-By 2003 we will test out a local City Car Club scheme. - Reduce the energy used in the Council's buildings and in the housing stock.
-By 2003 we will work in partnership with National Energy Action and other stakeholders to implement the Affordable Warmth Strategy to reduce the number of households living in fuel poverty in the public and private sectors.
-By 2003 we will work in partnership with the City of Westminster to implement the 'Healthy Homes' initiative to promote energy efficiency in the private sector. - Increase the proportion of domestic and commercial waste being recycled.
-We will continue to work with the Council's waste contractors to increase the tonnage of recycling produced by up to 1000 tonnes per year Conserve and enhance public spaces
+Reduce the energy used in the Council's buildings and in the housing stock.

+- We will continue to work in partnership with the voluntary sector, local schools and Westminster City Council to promote energy efficiency through workshops and the 'Healthy Homes' scheme. - By 2004 we will renovate a typical property in a conservation area, to incorporate cost effective, practicable energy efficiency measures that can be replicated in Kensington and Chelsea.

+Increase the proportion of domestic and commercial waste being recycled.

+- The Council will continue to work with its waste contractors to increase the tonnage of recycling produced by up to 1000 tonnes per year. - The Council will work with consultant groups to review the current recycling infrastructure and education initiatives, and to promote waste minimisation.

+Conserve and enhance public spaces
-We will continue to maintain and enhance the character and function of the Borough as a residential area, ensuring its continuing role as an attractive place in which to live and work.

-We will continue to care for the Borough's legacy of historic buildings in the application of planning and building control policies.

-By 2003 we will complete the implementation of the Kensington High Street improvement scheme.
+- We will continue to maintain and enhance the character and function of the Borough as a residential area, ensuring its continuing role as an attractive place in which to live and work. - We will continue to care for the Borough's legacy of historic buildings in the application of planning and building control policies. - By 2003 we will complete the implementation of the Kensington High Street improvement scheme. - By 2003 we will develop a long-term improvement plan for parks and open spaces.

+Enhance local 'Bio-diversity'.

-- Enhance local 'Bio diversity'. - By 2003 we will develop new environmental education teaching materials for Key Stages 3 and 4. - By 2003 we will conduct habitat surveys on the Borough's Sites of Nature Conservation Interest.
+- By 2003 we will develop new environmental education teaching materials for Key Stages 3 and 4. - By 2003 we will conduct habitat surveys on the Borough's Sites of Nature Conservation Interest.

-Bio-diversity and the Ecology Centre
+Bio-diversity and the Ecology Centres

 A wide range of flora and fauna species in an area is a sign of a healthy ecosystem, so the more bio (or biological) diversity the better.

-Kensington & Chelsea's Ecology Centre is visited by around 5,000 children and 3,000 adults each year.
-Informal courses in the holiday periods raise environmental awareness generally.
+Kensington and Chelsea's Ecology Centres in Holland Park and the Canalside Centre are visited by around 5,000 children and 3,000 adults each year.
+Informal courses in the holiday periods also raise environmental awareness generally.

-- Seeking a safe, efficient and environmentally acceptable transport system for the Borough (whilst protecting the residential character, amenity and quality of Kensington & Chelsea). - Improving the Royal Borough's townscape through rigorous enforcement and elimination of graffiti, fly-posting and on-street clutter.
+- Seeking a safe, efficient and environmentally acceptable transport system for the Borough (whilst protecting the residential character, amenity and quality of Kensington and Chelsea). - Improving the Royal Borough's townscape through rigorous enforcement and elimination of graffiti, fly-posting and on-street clutter.

-- Lobbying the Mayor of London to include Kensington & Chelsea within his proposed congestion-charging zone. - Lobbying the government and the Mayor of London for major investment in local public transport. - Encouraging and helping partners to undertake a programme of environmental awareness training for staff.
+- Lobbying the Mayor of London to include Kensington and Chelsea within his proposed congestion-charging zone. - Lobbying the Government and the Mayor of London for major investment in local public transport. - Encouraging and helping partners to undertake a programme of environmental awareness training for staff.